Skip to main content

 Help with the cost of some health services and travel

-If you are claiming Universal Credit you may be entitled to free dental treatment, free eye sight tests, vouchers towards the cost of glasses or contact lens or help with the costs of travel for treatment on referral by a doctor or dentist.
+If you are claiming Universal Credit you may be entitled to get help with Health Service dental treatment, eyesight tests, vouchers towards the cost of glasses or contact lens or help with the costs of travel for treatment on referral by a doctor or dentist.

 More useful links